vandanakuchipudi/-vandana-portfolio/README.md

-Vandana
-About
+VANDANA KUCHIPUDI
+Tenali ,Andhra Pradesh -522212.
+9437772317
+vandanakuchipudi06@gmail.com
+www.linkedin.com/in/vandana-kuchipudi-7b998a269
+Summary
+Highly motivated and dedicated with a strong foundation in programming languages such as JAVA and C and familiar with PYTHON.
+Experienced in wed technologies like HTML,CSS and basics in MYSQL databases .Currently enhancing skills through internships with a passion for learning and problem solving.
+Adapt in communication, teamwork, and adapting to dynamic work environments.
 Skills
-Experience
-Projects
-Education
-Certifications
-Activities
-Contact
-Vandana Kuchipudi
-Vandana Kuchipudi
-IT Student | Java Developer | Web Enthusiast Passionate about creating solutions through code and continuous learning

-View My Work Contact Me
-About Me
-Highly motivated and dedicated IT student with a strong foundation in programming languages such as Java and C, and familiar with Python.
-Experienced in web technologies like HTML, CSS, and basics in MySQL databases.

-Currently enhancing skills through internships with a passion for learning and problem solving.
-Adept at communication, teamwork, and adapting to dynamic work environments.

-Vandana Kuchipudi
-My Skills
-Programming Languages
+▪ Programming Languages: JAVA,C,PYTHON
-Java
-C
-Python
-Web Technologies
-HTML
-CSS
-JavaScript
-React
-PHP
-Databases & Tools
-MySQL
-Bootstrap
-Java FX
-Experience
+▪ Web Technologies: HTML, CSS, JAVA SCRIPT
+▪ Databases: familiar in SQL (MySQL)
+▪ Soft Skills: Strong problem-solving and analytical thinking, excellent communication and teamwork abilities, willingness to learn and adapt in a fast-paced environment Experience
 Jan - Mar 2025
 Google Android Developer Intern